lojack5/structured/README.md

 In this example, `Derived` now treats `a` as an `int16`, and ignores `b` completely when it comes to packing/unpacking.
 The format string for `Derived` is now `'hif'`.

 #### Extending - Byte Order
 When extending a `Structured` class, the default behavior is to only allow extending if the derived class has the same byte order specifier as the base class.
-If you are purposfully wanting to change the byte order, pass `byte_order_mode=ByteOrderMode.OVERRIDE` in the metaclass:
+If you are purposfully wanting to change the byte order, pass `byte_order_mode=ByteOrderMode.OVERRIDE` in the class derivation:
 ```python
 class Base(Structured, byte_order=ByteOrder.LE):
   magic: char[4]